Real tennis: History

 The term "tennis" is thought to derive from the French word tenez, which means "take heed" – a warning from the server to the receiver.
 Real tennis evolved, over three centuries, from an earlier ball game played around the 12th century in France.
 This had some similarities to palla, fives, Spanish pelota or handball, in that it involved hitting a ball with a bare hand and later with a glove.
 This game may have been played by monks in monastery cloisters, but the construction and appearance of courts more resemble medieval courtyards and streets than religious buildings.
 By the 16th century, the glove had become a racquet, the game had moved to an enclosed playing area, and the rules had stabilized.
 Real tennis spread across Europe, with the Papal Legate reporting in 1596 that there were 250 courts in Paris alone, near the peak of its popularity in France.

-Royal interest in England began with Henry V (reigned 1413–22) but it was Henry VIII (reigned 1509–47) who made the biggest impact as a young monarch, playing the game with gusto at Hampton Court on a court he had built in 1530 and on several other courts in his palaces.
+Royal interest in England began with Henry V (reigned 1413–1422) but it was Henry VIII (reigned 1509–1547) who made the biggest impact as a young monarch, playing the game with gusto at Hampton Court on a court he had built in 1530 and on several other courts in his palaces.
 His second wife Anne Boleyn was watching a game of real tennis when she was arrested and it is believed that Henry was playing tennis when news was brought to him of her execution.
+James V of Scotland built a court at Falkland Palace in the 1530s, still in use today.
 Queen Elizabeth I was a keen spectator of the game.
-During the reign of James I (1603–25), there were 14 courts in London.
+During the reign of James VI and I (1603–1625), there were 14 courts in London.
+According to Samuel Pepys, the four best players in England were Captain Thomas Cooke, the Master of Whitehall Tennis Court; Baptist May, Keeper of the Privy Purse; Thomas Chicheley, Master-General of the Ordnance and Prince Rupert of the Rhine, Duke of Cumberland.